 Online Safety is key to all of the computing lessons taught at Coombe Road Primary School.

-Parents/Carers play an equally important part in supporting this learning outside of school.
+Parents and carers play an equally important part in supporting this learning outside of school.
 Below are links to some digital resources that we use in lessons that may prove helpful in understanding some of the issues and ways you and your children can stay safe online.

 Internet Matters is a not-for-profit organisation that has a simple purpose– to help keep children safe in the digital world.